cubicool/mbew/README.md

 # TODO

 - Add Vorbis and Opus support.
-- Support for preloading/caching and entire WebM stream for better performance.
+- Support for preloading/caching an entire WebM stream for better performance.
 - Make mbew_iterate() threadsafe; this will involve having it return a unique mbew_iter_t instance (another private implementation) per iteration.
 - Choose tags for each submodule and use them (as opposed to simply using